-The original investigation in 2001 found that exports of consumer pineapple from Thailand were dumped in the range of 32 per cent to 74 per cent.

-A review of measures in 2006 on exports of consumer pineapples from Thailand found that exports of consumer pineapple were dumped at prices which were not negligible.

-A review of measures in 2011 on exports of consumer pineapples from Thailand found that exports of consumer pineapple were dumped at 56 per cent.

-A review of measures in 2012 on exports of consumer pineapples from Thailand found that exports of consumer pineapple were dumped by all exporters other than Thai Pineapple Canning Industry Corp., Ltd, TPC and Kuiburi Fruit Canning Co., Limited, at a margin of 10 per cent.19
+- The original investigation in 2001 found that exports of consumer pineapple from Thailand were dumped in the range of 32 per cent to 74 per cent. - A review of measures in 2006 on exports of consumer pineapples from Thailand found that exports of consumer pineapple were dumped. - A review of measures in 2011 on exports of consumer pineapples from Thailand found that exports of consumer pineapple were dumped at 56 per cent. - A review of measures in 2012 on exports of consumer pineapples from Thailand found that exports of consumer pineapple were dumped by all exporters other than Thai Pineapple Canning Industry Corp., Ltd, TPC and Kuiburi Fruit Canning Co., Limited, at a margin of 10 per cent.

-As outlined further in Chapter 8, dumping has continued in the review period at a margin of 15.4 per cent.
+As outlined further in Chapter 8, the Commission has reviewed the variable factors and calculated a dumping margin in the inquiry period of 9.2 per cent.